The BBC fixed it to ban comics from making Jimmy Savile jokes on Mock The Week, host Dara O Briain has claimed.

 It is all too easy for them to get hold of it on BBC iPlayer if they want to.

 All they have to do is tick a box to say they're 16 and they're away.
 We are concerned about children's access to TV programmes on the internet.
-It's not enough to just put a warning at the start of a programme and make sure it
+It's not enough to just put a warning at the start of a programme and make sure it is after the

 A spokesman for Ofcom said they had received just a handful of complaints about the sex scenes but the BBC had not received any.